Sir John Logan Campbell Residuary Estate

-Sir John Logan Campbell supported many charities and institutions in his lifetime and his Residuary Estate continues this legacy, distributing grants annually to organisations across the old Provincial District of Auckland which covers about half of the North Island.
+Sir John supported many charities and institutions in his lifetime and his Residuary Estate continues this legacy, distributing grants annually to organisations across the old Provincial District of Auckland which covers about half of the North Island.

-Generally, support falls into the categories of:
+Generally, support falls into the categories:

 - Relief of poverty